Tractable ADMM Schemes for Computing KKT Points and Local Minimizers for $\ell_0$-Minimization Problems: Tractable ADMM frameworks

-{\bf (ii).} By substituting $z = G^Tw, z \triangleq (z_1 ; z_2 ; z_3), z_1, z_2, z_3 \in \Real^n$, \eqref{1-update} is equivalent to a simple QCQP,
+{\bf (ii).} \diff{By substituting} $z = G^Tw, z \triangleq (z_1 ; z_2 ; z_3), z_1, z_2, z_3 \in \Real^n$, \eqref{1-update} is equivalent to a simple QCQP,

-where $q$ is defined in \eqref{qh}, {$V$ is an orthogonal matrix whose columns are eigenvectors of $M$, $S$ is a diagonal matrix containing the eigenvalues of $M$ such that $V^TMV = S$ where the diagonal elements of $S$ are $s_1, \hdots, s_n$.} \yxII{Again, this is a result of Lemma~7.4}. {To obtain an optimal solution of \eqref{simpleQCQP}, we require that {the objective value is bounded below}. {By completing squares}, a sufficient condition for boundedness of \eqref{simpleQCQP} is
+\diff{Again, this is a result by leveraging Lemma~\ref{lm: SimulDiag}.} To obtain an optimal solution of \eqref{simpleQCQP}, we require that {the objective value is bounded below}. {By completing squares}, a sufficient condition for boundedness of \eqref{simpleQCQP} is $\frac{\rho + \mu}{2} + 2s_i > 0, \forall i = 1,\hdots,n$ {because} $z_2$ is unconstrained.
+This is implied by the condition $(\rho + \mu) I_n + 4M \succ 0$.
+The result of (ii) follows by noting that \textbf{all} optimal solutions $(z_1^*; z_2^*; z_3^*)$ of \eqref{simpleQCQP} can be characterized as follows: